 Confirm Exposure Category and enter building geometry

 For Hampton Roads waterfront and Eastern Shore projects, double-check whether Exposure D applies — within roughly one mile of unobstructed open water.
 For most of NoVA and Richmond, Exposure B (urban / suburban with closely-spaced buildings on all sides) is correct.
-Then enter length, width, mean roof height, roof slope (rise per 12 inches of run), and roof shape.
+Punch building length, width, mean roof height, roof pitch (rise-per-12-run, the VA permit standard), and roof type.
+The calculator drops the right Chapter 30 C&C procedure based on shape.

 Hand the report to a VA-licensed PE for sign and seal